Jal Pari (TV series)

-Jal Pari is a 2011 Pakistani television drama series aired on the Geo Entertainment, directed by Sarmad Sultan Khoosat and written by Sarmad Sehbai.
-The serial was first aired on 13 October 2011 and last aired on 2 February 2012 and features Neelam Muneer, Adnan Siddiqui, Noman Ijaz and Mikaal Zulfiqar.
+Jal Pari is a 2011 Pakistani television drama series aired on Geo Entertainment, directed by Sarmad Sultan Khoosat and written by Sarmad Sehbai.
+The serial was originally broadcast from 13 October 2011 to 2 February 2012 and features Neelam Muneer, Adnan Siddiqui, Noman Ijaz and Mikaal Zulfiqar.

 Retitled as Deewana Kise Banayegi Yeh Ladki, it also broadcast in India on Zindagi.